 • Use chicken broth instead of water

 You won’t be able to tell there’s soy sauce in the broth, but I highly recommend adding it.
 Soy sauce adds a richness to this delicious flavored broth.
-A lot of recipes use skinless and boneless chicken breast, but I like leaving the skin on because I find that it gives the poached chicken breast more flavor and keeps it more tender and juicy.
+A lot of recipes use skinless and boneless chicken breast, but I like leaving the skin on because I find that it gives the poached chicken breast even more flavor and keeps it tender and juicy.
 It also adds a ton of flavor to the broth in case you plan on using it later for another recipe.

 1. Prep chicken.
 Place boneless chicken breast in a medium size sauce pan.
 Pour in enough water to cover the chicken by about 2 inches